Phone:

 Great news!

-They'll get used to learning & develop a passion for it when they're of school age!
+They'll get used to learning & develop a passion for it before they're of school age!

 It's never too early to give your child a head start... but it can be too late.
 Learn more.